 The City of Folsom picks up common Household Hazardous Waste (HHW) at your residence through individual appointments.
-When making your appointment, please observe the following quantities and limitations: Quantities - Please limit the quantities for each pick up to a combined total of: 5 gallons of antifreeze, 10 gallons of used motor oil, and 15 gallons of paint or paint related material.
-In addition to these quantities, other types of HHW should not exceed a total of 15 gallons or 125 pounds plus 220 pounds of universal waste.
+When making your appointment, please observe the following quantities and limitations: Quantities - Please limit the quantities for each pick up to a combined total of: 5 gallons of antifreeze, 5 gallons of used motor oil, and 10 one gallon cans and 2 five gallon pails of paint or paint related material.
+In addition to these quantities, other types of HHW should not exceed a total of 5 gallons or 50 pounds plus 125 pounds of universal waste.

 Limitations - ONLY material generated from Folsom residences may be picked up.
 No material from outside the Folsom city limits will be accepted.

-WE WILL NOT PICK UP EXCESSIVE QUANTITIES FROM ANY RESIDENCE.
+WE WILL NOT PICK UP UNACCEPTABLE ITEMS OR EXCESSIVE QUANTITIES FROM ANY RESIDENCE.
 AT OUR SOLE DISCRETION, ANY QUANTITIES EXCEEDING THE STATED LIMITS MAY BE LEFT BEHIND.
 ADDITIONAL APPOINTMENTS CAN BE MADE, AS NECESSARY, FOR WASTE PICK UP WITHIN THE REQUIRED LIMITATIONS.

 Paint-related materials (oil & water based paint, deck stains, paint thinner, water repellent.)